RapidAgileSoftware/android-testing/README.md

 Getting Started
 ---------------

-1. Download and run the app.
+1. Download/ clone the app.
-2. Check out one of the codelabs mentioned above.
+2. Deploy and run app with latest Android Studio

 License
 -------